Installer Directory

 Heat pumps are designed to prevent leaks, but older units can develop leaks over time.
 Refrigerant leaks will also reduce the efficiency of the heat pump causing it to use more electricity to heat or cool your home.
 Homeowners using heat pump systems are advised to have their heat pump serviced regularly to ensure all the parts are in working order and there are no refrigerant leaks.

 Though HFC refrigerants contain no chlorine atoms and so have no ozone-depleting potential (ODP), the release of HFCs into the atmosphere still represents a considerable danger to the environment as it is a notable source of greenhouse gases.
-While HFCs are not as bad as CFCs they are still 1,900 times worse for the environment when released than equal amounts of CO2.
+While HFCs are not as bad as CFCs they are still up to 1,900 times worse for the environment when released than equal amounts of CO2.

 In the future, the proportion of natural refrigerants used such as propane (R290), ammonia, and CO2 is set to increase with some manufacturers of heat pumps already using them.
 The aim is to reduce the potential harm caused by climate-damaging fluorinated refrigerants.